greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DECLARE.html.md

 As an example, if a query returns a value of one from an integer column, you would get a string of 1 with a default cursor whereas with a binary cursor you would get a 4-byte field containing the internal representation of the value \(in big-endian byte order\).

 Binary cursors should be used carefully.
-Many applications, including psql, are not prepared to handle binary cursors and expect data to come back in the text format.
+Many applications, including `psql`, are not prepared to handle binary cursors and expect data to come back in the text format.

 > **Note** When the client application uses the 'extended query' protocol to issue a `FETCH` command, the Bind protocol message specifies whether data is to be retrieved in text or binary format.
 This choice overrides the way that the cursor is defined.
 The concept of a binary cursor as such is thus obsolete when using extended query protocol — any cursor can be treated as either text or binary.

 A cursor can be specified in the `WHERE CURRENT OF` clause of the [UPDATE](UPDATE.html) or [DELETE](DELETE.html) statement to update or delete table data.
-The `UPDATE` or `DELETE` statement can only be run on the server, for example in an interactive psql session or a script.
-Language extensions such as PL/pgSQL do not have support for updatable cursors.
+The `UPDATE` or `DELETE` statement can only be run on the server, for example in an interactive `psql` session or a script.

 **Parallel Retrieve Cursors**

-Greenplum Database supports a special type of cursor, a parallel retrieve cursor.
+Greenplum Database supports a special type of cursor, a *parallel retrieve cursor*.
 You can use a parallel retrieve cursor to retrieve query results, in parallel, directly from the Greenplum Database segments, bypassing the Greenplum coordinator.

 Parallel retrieve cursors do not support the `WITH HOLD` clause.
 Greenplum Database ignores the `BINARY` clause when you declare a parallel retrieve cursor.